7 wood vs 4 Hybrid: Which One Should I Carry?

-You might be struggling with your longer irons right now, and someone may have convinced you to soldier on because the pros play the.
-But there is no need to anymore with the invention of hybrids and high-lofted fairway woods.
-Even the pros have switched.
+You might be struggling with your longer irons right now, but there is no need to anymore with hybrids and fairway woods making life much easier.

-But which of these two clubs is right for you, personally?
-In this guide we will break down the pros and cons between the 7 wood vs 4 hybrid.
+In this guide we will break down the pros and cons of the 7 wood and 4 hybrid.
 At the end you should have a better idea which club will find its way into your golf bag.
+(Editor: I play the 7 wood)

 7 Wood vs 4 Hybrid which club should you carry?